 We advise and represent head and brain injury victims whose accidents resulted from a wide variety of causes:

 No matter how your accident occurred, you can count on the Kentucky brain injury lawyers of Gary C. Johnson, P.S.C., to make a very careful evaluation of any head injuries that you might have suffered, even if they do not appear to be the most serious consequences of your accident.
-In disabling brain injury cases, you can depend on our Kentucky personal injury lawyers to present your claims for compensation with the complete range of your current and projected future losses.
+In disabling brain injury cases, you can depend on our Lexington personal injury lawyers to present your claims for compensation with the complete range of your current and projected future losses.

 For dependable advice and comprehensive client service in Kentucky brain injury cases of any degree of severity, contact a lawyer at one of our offices in Louisville, Pikeville, Hazard or Lexington.